X-OPD: Cross-Modal On-Policy Distillation for Capability Alignment in Speech LLMs: Cross-Modal On-Policy Distillation

 \section{Cross-Modal On-Policy Distillation}

 The overall framework of our proposed Cross-Modal On-Policy Distillation (X-OPD) is shown in Figure \ref{fig:framework}.
-X-OPD leverages on-policy sampling from student model across both modalities, guided by token-level scoring from the text-based teacher.
-Optimized by policy gradients, X-OPD ensures Speech LLMs efficiently inherit the teacher’s capabilities through direct cross-modal alignment.
+X-OPD leverages on-policy sampling from the student model across both modalities, guided by token-level scoring from the text-based teacher.
+Optimized by policy gradients, X-OPD ensures Speech LLMs efficiently inherit the teacher's capabilities through direct cross-modal alignment.